-If your business has a low staff turnover rate, it could be an indication that there are underlying issues that need addressing within the organisation.
+If your business has a high staff turnover rate, it could also be an indication that there are underlying issues that need addressing within the organisation.
 It’s worth looking into the reasons behind your employee turnover levels, as high retention of staff should be a top priority.

 Most employees want their managers to help them to grow their careers.
 If there are no opportunities for growth and promotion, they’ll seek out other jobs that can help their careers advance.

-A 2019 survey revealed that over 70% of employees are ready to leave their job if there is a lack of career growth available within the organisation.
+Two in five workers could leave their workplaces in the next six to 12 months, with the majority citing lack of available career prospects, a 2022 CPID People Management survey has found.
 As it stands, lack of career opportunities is the main reason people leave their jobs, with low rates of pay a close second.

 In this five-minute guide, we’ll discuss the leading causes of employee turnover in detail.
-Next, we’ll reveal some of the tell-tale signs that an employee is ready to quit.
-Finally, we’ll provide some key strategies to improve employee turnover within your business or organisation.
+We’ll reveal some of the tell-tale signs that an employee is ready to quit.
+And, we’ll provide some key strategies to improve employee turnover within your business or organisation.

 What are the leading causes of employee turnover?